 CIVL 4050 has been replaced.
 The NEW course is ENG 3000 - Engineering Economics.
-If you do not complete CIVL 4050 by August 2017 please search for ENG 3000 to satisfy this requirement of your degree.
+If you do not complete CIVL 4050 by August 2017 please search for ENG 3000 to satisfy this degree requirement.

 What is a Complimentary Elective (CE)?